A non-refundable application fee of $100.00 U.S. dollars (certified check or money

 order) made payable to 'Chicago State University' must accompany the International

 Admissions Application.
 Applications received after the deadline will automatically

 be processed for the following semester.
 Click here for a paper copy of the application.

-of $34,996.00 available to them for all tuition and living expenses for each academic
+a minimum of $35,338.00 available to them for all tuition and living expenses for

-year.
-The tuition for all students on a student visa (F-1) is assessed at the non-resident
+each academic year.
+The tuition for all students on a student visa (F-1) is assessed

-rate.
-If you are married and plan to bring your spouse and/or children, a proportionately
+at the non-resident rate.
+If you are married and plan to bring your spouse and/or

 |Estimated itemized costs for 30 semester hours and one academic year (nine months)*